wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 #.
 Review the instance configuration and click **Launch**.

 #.
-Select one of three configuration alternatives available about key pair settings: **Choose an existing key pair**, **Create a new key pair**, **Proceed without a key pair**.
+Select one of three configuration alternatives available regarding the key pair settings: **Choose an existing key pair**, **Create a new key pair**, **Proceed without a key pair**.
 You need to choose an existing key pair or create a new one to access the instance with SSH.

 #.
 Click **Launch instances** to complete the process and deploy your instance.